troglobit/libuev/README.md

 Build & Install
 ---------------

-The library is built and developed for GNU/Linux systems, as such it may use GNU GCC and GNU Make specific features.
-Patches to support *BSD kqueue are most welcome.
+The library is built for and developed on GNU/Linux systems, so it may use GCC and GNU Make specific extensions here and there.
+This is not on purpose and patches to correct this are most welcome.
+Particularly patches to support *BSD and its kqueue interface.

 * `make all`: The library
 * `make test`: Test and showcase